PrepMarquis/novela-hugo-starter/content/post/okusam-3-bin-lira-maas-alacagim.md

 [Second](https://www.paraanaliz.com/2020/ekonomi/kerim-rota-yazdi-baris-ve-sinemin-orta-direk-olma-hayali-50957/) article (somewhat more relevant)

 Once there was a notion of "American Dream" on the land of free: anyone could make it.
 It had a nation building aspect whether you consider the conquering the west of the states for the first time or a 1950's home in the suburbs: a car, wife, kids, picket fences and drive-ins.
 All of these gave the middle class (or the rising middle class) a reason to strive for the whatever small scraps left on the table after corporate and politics did their thing.
+Middle class can be easier to motivate though.
+They rarely need external help (they buy motivation books and listen to that crap 7/24) and keen to accept the blame when a rich person tells them you are simply not good enough.

 A similar thing once presented itself.
 Let's call it "Turkish Dream" for similarity.